laichunpongben/neurips-2019-minerl-competition/README.md

 ## Prepare the development environment
 ### Some basics
-Install Git (and Homebrew if using Mac) if not already installed.
+Install Git and Python3 (and Homebrew if using Mac) if not already installed.

 On Mac:

 Homebrew:

     /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+Git:

+    brew install git
 Python3:

     brew install python